bherrmann7/Blueberry/README.md

 * Enters an interactive REPL where you can ask the model to perform actions, and the results are displayed automatically.

-## How to create an AI Agent
+## How to Create an AI Agent

-Start with https://github.com/modelcontextprotocol/csharp-sdk/blob/main/samples/ChatWithTools/Program.cs which has everything you need to get started.
+Blue Berry started with sample code from https://github.com/modelcontextprotocol/csharp-sdk/blob/main/samples/ChatWithTools/Program.cs

+The Microsoft MCP Library's examples show how to connect an LLM to MCP servers.
+This enables chat with tool support.
+With tools, an LLM can manipulate files and execute programs.

-It ties OpenAI Chat APIs to Microsofts MCP Library.
-This enables a chat with tool support.
-After adding a shell/bash tool - you have everything you nedd to haved an agent which can help you improve itself.
+Microsoft's MCP SDK example connects OpenAI Chat APIs to the Microsoft MCP Library.
+After adding shell/bash tools, you have everything you need to build an agent that can help improve itself.

 ## Building the project